 The TVTG defines the following persons as TT Service Providers:

-Persons domiciled or resident in Liechtenstein who professionally wish to provide TT services in Liechtenstein shall apply in writing to the FMA for registration in the Register of TT Service Providers before providing the service for the first time.
+Persons domiciled or resident in Liechtenstein who wish to provide TT services professionally in Liechtenstein shall apply in writing to the FMA for registration in the Register of TT Service Providers before providing the service for the first time.
 The relevant provisions of Articles 12 et seq of the TVTG apply accordingly.

-Although Liechtenstein passed the TVTG, private contractual agreements are still subject to the traditional rules of enforcement under Liechtenstein law.
+Although Liechtenstein has passed the TVTG, private contractual agreements are still subject to the traditional rules of enforcement under Liechtenstein law.
 Apart from specific formal requirements for some contract types, the parties to the respective private contractual agreement are free to choose its form.
 Within the limits of private autonomy this choice has, in principle, no effect on the enforceability of the contract.

 The liability of software developers is generally determined by the provisions of Liechtenstein civil law and, in particular, product liability law.